 Types of Uninsured/Underinsured Motorist Coverage

 Uninsured/Underinsured Motorist Bodily Injury Coverage – this covers any medical expenses, lost wages, and any injury related expenses for you, any permissive drivers, as well as your passengers when you have been injured in an accident.
 This also provides coverage for any injuries sustained by a hit-and-run accident.
-This helps to cover you and any passengers with medical expenses, pain and suffering, lost wages, etc. It is extremely beneficial to have when you are in an accident with a motorist who does not have insurance or their liability coverage is not sufficient enough to cover all of the damage sustained.
+This helps to cover you and any passengers with medical expenses, pain and suffering, lost wages, etc. It is extremely beneficial to have when you are in an accident with a motorist who does not have insurance or their liability coverage is not sufficient enough to cover all of the damage.

 Uninsured/Underinsured Motorist Property Damage Coverage – this will cover any car damage and property damage sustained due to the accident.
 However, it will not cover damage that was done by a hit-and-run driver.

 Believe it or not, uninsured and underinsured motorist coverage has a limit that you can set yourself.
 In most states, the insurance companies already set the minimum limits for you.
 Especially in states that require you to have uninsured motorist coverage.
 Coverage limits usually look like the following:

 Split Limit –